-SWT is committed to providing exceptional services that only meets but exceeds all expectations of those we serve.
+SWT is committed to providing exceptional services that not only meets but exceeds all expectations of those we serve.

 SWT provides fixed route transit services within the three communities and connects the communities to other metropolitan destinations, including downtown Minneapolis, the University of Minnesota, the Southdale area, as well as providing reverse commute services to businesses within the three communities.
-SWT services are provided by a fleet of ninety (90) active vehicles (64 motor coaches, 4 low floors, and 22 small vehicles less than 30 feet).
+SWT services are provided by a fleet of ninety-six (96) active vehicles (63 motor coaches, 4 low floors, and 29 small vehicles less than 30 feet).
 Driver services are provided by a private contractor.
-SWT provides the demand response known as the SW Prime service is an on-demand curb to curb shared ride service that allows riders to be picked up and dropped off anywhere in SWT's service area.
-The ridership demand for the SW Prime service continuing to grow.
-SWT expect the demand for both fixed route and demand response services continuing to return to pre pandemic levels.
+SWT provides an on-demand curb to curb shared ride service named SW Prime.
+This allows riders to be picked up and dropped off anywhere in SWT's service area.
+The ridership demand for the SW Prime service continues to grow.
+SWT expects the demand for both fixed and micro-transit routes to return to pre pandemic levels.